-Cockerel is making a comeback in the UK and www.farmison.com are offering advice and recipes on how to make it interesting.
+Cockerel is making a comeback in the UK and www.farmison.com is offering advice and recipes on how to make it interesting.
 You should be able to get cocks from your local butcher.

 Smear the breast of the bird (under the skin) with Boursin cheese mixed with crushed garlic, chopped pistachios, chopped sage, and a squeeze of lemon.
 Arrange bacon strips over the top and place on a roasting tin, cover with foil, and cook in a pre-heated oven at 180C (Gas mark 4) for 16 minutes per 450g bird, plus another 16 minutes or until the juices run clear.
 Remove the foil for the last 45 minutes to brown, and after cooking rest the cockerel for 20 minutes.